lightspeedwp/lsx-sharing/classes/README.txt

 Stable tag: 1.0.0
 License: GPLv3

-LSX Sharing adds buttons to your posts that your readers can use to share your content on Facebook, Twitter and Pinterest.
+LSX Sharing adds buttons to your posts & pages that your readers can use to share your content on Facebook, Twitter and Pinterest.

 = Works with the LSX Theme =
 We've also made a fantastic [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) that work well with the LSX Sharing plugin.